 After a lengthy bureaucratic process, Max and the crew arrived at the Chilean border post.
 “We were made very welcome,” Max pointed out, adding: “The journey resumed and we drove for the rest of the day over predominantly unmade roads, eventually arriving at our Chilean hotel very late in the evening.”

 Arriving at the hotel, Max and the crew enjoyed their first proper meal in 48 hours and “…A couple of well-deserved drinks!”

-Reflecting on the trip, Max says that his experience can be summed up by an off-the-cuff comment from Top Gear’s security advisor, who Max has requested remains anonymous.
+Reflecting on the Top Gear Patagonia special, Max says that his experience can be summed up by an off-the-cuff comment from Top Gear’s security advisor, who Max has requested remains anonymous.
 “He said that ‘You make your our own luck,’ laughs Max, “And that’s exactly what we did.”

 Discover why the tough Toyota Hilux is the vehicle of choice for the harsh environment of a quarry – 24 hours a day, 365 days a year.

 Meet Bob Bacon and find out why he’s trusted the same Toyota Hilux for the past 30 years – and why he won’t part with it.

 The Hilux deservedly has a reputation for being one of the toughest vehicles in the world, so we’ve compiled a list of 10 reasons why the enduring pick-up rules the earth.

 The history of the Toyota Hilux documents the world’s most popular (and indestructible) workhorse, that’s been to both Poles and all points between.